 A few months ago, Australia was introduced to the new ‘paypass’ technology.
 No longer do we need to enter a PIN when making payments using our bank cards (cash cards etc) – simply wave your card in front of the ‘machine’, your transaction is processed and approved.
+If you need banking assistance then consider getting help from a bank like WECU.

 The thought of not having to ‘authenticate’ the use of my card, leaves me cold – who’s to say that my card hasn’t been appropriated by someone and is being used fraudulently?
 To me, the minimum security required is “something you have” (the card) and “something you know” (the pin / password)….
 Why would you ask for anything less?
 The protection offered to myself and the trader is well worth the few extra minutes it takes to enter a PIN and wait for it to be authenticated.